-Differences of a bumblebee from a bee and a wasp.
-Important information about bees, wasps and bumblebees, what is their difference in behavior and life activity?
-Habitat for bees, wasps and bumblebees
+Differences between a bumblebee and a bee and a wasp.
+Important information about bees, wasps and bumblebees, what are their differences in behavior and life activity?
+Habitat of bees, wasps and bumblebees

 Bees are perhaps one of the most interesting insects on our planet.
-No other species has been able to win the love and respect of man so much.
-These tireless workers, although already quite well studied, still do not cease to amaze us.
-What are the most remarkable bees: interesting facts from their life, let's find out together.
+No other species has been so successful in winning the love and respect of humans.
+These tireless workers, although already quite well studied, still never cease to amaze us.
+What is most notable about bees: Interesting Facts from their lives, let's find out together.

 From the life of bees

 Probably everyone knows that bees are small and very hardworking insects.
-But I want to ask a question - what interesting facts about bees do we know?
+But I would like to ask a question - what interesting facts do we know about bees?
 What else is so unusual in their lives that we are surprised and admired?
 There are some interesting facts that everyone should know.

 Winged architects

 Have you ever seen a honeycomb?
-As you know, they are made by insects from wax, which is secreted by special glands.
-In combs, they lay pollen, store honey, and also raise offspring.
+As you know, insects make them from wax, which is secreted by special glands.
+In honeycombs they deposit pollen, store honey, and also raise offspring.
 However, not everything is so simple with these unusual hexagonal buildings.
-Without using rulers and other computing tools, winged workers surprisingly manage to build perfectly even and correct hexagons according to all mathematical laws.
-Where the bees-architects have such amazing abilities, one can only guess.
+Without using rulers and other computing tools, winged workers amazingly It is possible to build hexagons that are perfectly even and correct according to all mathematical laws.
+One can only guess where architect bees get such amazing abilities.

-The hexagonal shape of the cell has a trihedral bottom, which is simultaneously part of the bottom of the three chambers on the opposite side of the comb.
-The transverse diameter of each chamber is 5.37 mm - no more, no less.
-Each cell has its own constant depth: 10 mm in the southern regions and 12 mm in the northern ones.
+The hexagonal shape of the cell has a triangular bottom, which is also part of the bottom of three chambers opposite side cellular The transverse diameter of each chamber is 5.37 mm - no more, no less.
+Each cell has its own constant depth: 10 mm in southern regions and 12 mm - in the northern ones.

-As scientists have found out, this form of a hexagonal hollow prism was chosen for a reason, because only 1 cm2. honeycomb can fit up to 8000 cells.
+As scientists have found out, this shape of a hexagonal hollow prism was chosen for a reason, because only 1 cm2. a honeycomb can accommodate up to 8000 cells.

-All cell-cells are arranged in parallel rows and are arranged according to a special principle.
+All honeycomb cells are arranged in parallel rows and arranged according to a special principle.
 So, two walls of parallel cells are vertical, and the remaining walls are inclined at an angle of 30 degrees.
 Charles Darwin tried to unravel the secret of how bees manage to build these honeycombs.
-But the exact answer to this question has not yet been found by modern scientists.
+But modern scientists have not yet found an exact answer to this question.

 Amazing bee venom

-Many have probably heard about a special type of therapy - bee venom.
-People suffering from joint pain often use the stings of these insects.
-So, the basis of the poison is the melittin toxin, but few people know that its action is so strong that it can suppress the spread of HIV in the blood.
-This has already been proven by modern scientists, having discovered another riddle of bees.
+Many people have probably heard about special form therapy - bee venom.
+People suffering from joint pain often use the sting of these insects.
+So, the basis of the poison is the toxin melittin, but few people know that its effect is so strong that it can suppress the spread of HIV in the blood.
+Modern scientists have already proven this by discovering another mystery of bees.
 Melittin manages to break through the protective shell of the virus and completely destroy it.

 In addition, bee venom toxin increases the production of anti-inflammatory hormone in the human body.
-Therefore, it can be successfully used for pain relief, as well as to increase the healing of injuries and injuries.
+Therefore, it can be successfully used for pain relief, as well as to enhance the healing of injuries and damage.
 For example, already in the USA, melittin is used to treat rheumatoid arthritis.

-Have you ever wondered how the bees know what flowers to pick, where to fly, and what to do in general?
-It turns out that in addition to their language of communication, they transmit information by body movements, that is, by a kind of dance.
-With various movements, scout insects show each other the distances to flowers.
-In this case, the angle of the body indicates the position relative to the sun, and horizontal movements indicate the distance.
-Telling relatives information, the bee can repeat the dance up to 100 times.
+Have you ever wondered how bees know what flowers to pick, where to fly, and what to do?
+It turns out that in addition to their language of communication, they convey information through body movements, that is, a kind of dance.
+With various movements, scout insects show each other the distance to the flowers.
+In this case, the angle of inclination of the body indicates the position relative to the sun, and horizontal movements indicate the distance.
+By telling information to its relatives, a bee can repeat the dance up to 100 times.

 Interesting facts about bees have been sorted out, but what do wasps hide in their lives?
-After all, these insects are no less intelligent than their striped relatives.
+After all, these insects are no less smart than their striped relatives.

-Unlike bees, wasps build their nests and create families alone.
-So, in the spring, one female builds a nest and lays her eggs there.
-After about 26 days, the larvae hatch, which at first eat the food brought by the "mother".
-It is noteworthy that all adults of the same sex are born - females.
-They have naturally underdeveloped ovaries, so they cannot produce offspring and are only engaged in taking care of the house.
+Unlike bees, wasps build their nests and raise families alone.
+So, in the spring, one female builds a nest and lays eggs there.
+After about 26 days, the larvae hatch, and for the first time they eat the food brought by the “mother.”
+It is noteworthy that all adults are born of the same sex - females.
+They naturally have underdeveloped ovaries, so they cannot produce offspring and only take care of the house.

-At this time, the "mother" again lays eggs and the colony increases.
-Males and other fertile females appear only by autumn.
-Then they fly away in the mating season, the males die after mating, and the females, future mothers, hibernate.
+At this time, the “mother” lays eggs again and the colony increases.
+Males and other fertile females appear only in autumn.
+Then they fly away during the mating season, the males die after mating, and the females-to-be hibernate.

 Wasps recognize each other by their faces

-As it turns out, there is another unusual fact in the life of wasps - they are able to distinguish between their relatives.
-However, this ability is available only in social species of wasps, where there is a hierarchy.
-And those individuals who live alone, do not know how to distinguish between faces.
+As it turns out there is another one in the life of wasps unusual fact- they are able to distinguish between their relatives.
+However, this ability is only available to social species OS, where there is its own hierarchy.
+And those individuals that live alone cannot distinguish faces.

-Wasps have another feature that is no longer in the world of insects and even many animals - attachment to individual offspring.
-Japanese scientists from Kyushu University managed to reveal the fact that mother wasps pay much more attention and care to some larvae in the nest than others.
-As a rule, these larvae are more developed than the others and larger.
-This is due, to a greater extent, to the instinct to preserve the nest.
+Wasps are characterized by one more feature that is no longer found in the world of insects and even many animals - attachment to individual offspring.
+Japanese scientists at Kyushu University were able to identify the fact that the mother wasp pays much more attention and care to some larvae in the nest than others.
+As a rule, these larvae are more developed than others and larger.
+This is due largely to the instinct of preserving the nest.
 After all, larger and stronger individuals will be able to better protect and preserve the family.

 What do we know about bumblebees?

 The bumblebee is an unusual relative of bees.
-However, for science, it is a kind of mystery and even a paradox.
+However, for science it represents a kind of mystery and even a paradox.
 And this is largely due to its aerodynamic abilities.
-By all the laws of physics, this insect should not have the ability to fly.
+According to all the laws of physics, this insect should not have the ability to fly.
 But it flies and even very successfully.
 Find out some more interesting things from their lives now.

-As with bees, most of the family is made up of working individuals, only in bumblebees they are forwarders.
-They fly to flowers in summer, collect nectar and bring it to the nest.
-These are also underdeveloped females that have very good eyesight.
+Like bees, most of the family consists of workers, only in bumblebees these are forwarders.
+They fly to flowers in the summer, collect nectar and bring it to the nest.
+These are also immature females that have very good eyesight.
 They distinguish colors, choose the brightest buds and collect nectar on them.
-Beginners choose different flowers, but already meters of their business prefer only the most fragrant individual types of plants.
+Beginners choose different flowers, but the masters of their business prefer only the most fragrant individual species plants.

-It is generally accepted that hard workers are bees, but bumblebees are no less diligent.
-Moreover, they are very useful, as they pollinate those types of flowers that the bees bypass.
-The fact is that bumblebees have a much larger proboscis and they can get nectar even from especially deep buds.
+It is generally accepted that bees are hard workers, but bumblebees are no less industrious.
+Moreover, they are very useful, since they pollinate those types of flowers that bees bypass.
+The fact is that bumblebees have much larger proboscis and can get nectar even from particularly deep buds.
 They also fly for bribes in bad weather.
-When the usually striped workers are sitting in the hive, the bumblebees are working in the fields in the sweat of their brows.
+When striped workers usually sit in the hive, bumblebees work hard in the fields.

-Bumblebees fly for bribes in rain and thunderstorms, and even before dawn and after sunset.
+Bumblebees fly for bribes in rain, thunderstorms, and even before dawn and after sunset.
 And they work 5 times faster than bees.

 Loud buzzing

-Those who saw the bumblebee were surprised more than once by its loud buzzing.
-But this is a necessary condition for the collection of nectar.
-A bumblebee, flying up to a flower, begins to buzz strongly, rattle its wings, thereby shaking out pollen and nectar from the stamens.
-Then he collects them freely and flies home.
-In hot weather, some individuals stand near the entrance to the nest and begin to buzz strongly, thus ventilating the house.
+Those who saw the bumblebee were more than once surprised by its loud buzzing.
+But this is a necessary condition for collecting nectar.
+A bumblebee, flying up to a flower, begins to buzz loudly and rattle its wings, thereby shaking out pollen and nectar from the stamens.
+Then he freely collects them and flies home.
+In hot weather, individual individuals stand near the entrance to the nest and begin to buzz loudly, thus ventilating the house.

 Do you want your child to also know a lot about bees and honey in particular?
-Then this informative cartoon will be useful.
-Do not deny yourself some interesting information.
+Then this educational cartoon will be useful.
+Don't deny yourself some interesting information.

-Among insects flying in the meadow, there are three genera that a person encounters quite often in his life: bee, wasp and bumblebee.
-It's hard to confuse them.
+Among the insects flying in the meadow, there are three genera that a person encounters quite often in his life: the bee, the wasp and the bumblebee.
+It's difficult to confuse them.
 They vary greatly in color and size.
-But sometimes it succeeds, if you do not delve into the details of the color of a large insect that has flown into the window.
-We are accustomed that the bumblebee is the largest of these three species, but the predatory wasp is much larger, and the body length of some bumblebees is less than that of a bee.
-Therefore, it will be necessary to understand in more detail how the wasp, bee and bumblebee differ from each other, and how they are similar.
+But sometimes this is possible if you do not delve into the details of the color of a large insect that has flown into the window.
+We are accustomed to the fact that the bumblebee is the largest of these three species, but the predatory wasp is much larger, and the body length of some bumblebees is less than that of the bee.
+Therefore, you will have to understand in more detail how a wasp, a bee and a bumblebee differ from each other, and how they are similar.

 All three groups belong to the Hymenoptera family.
-Wasps, bees, bumblebees are social insects and build nests.
+Wasps, bees, and bumblebees are social insects and build nests.
 All three have stingers.
-Families are divided into queens, workers, and male drones.
-After fertilization of the female, the working individuals expel the parasite males.
-They defend their nests by attacking with the whole family.
+Families are divided into queens, workers and male drones.
+After fertilization of the female, the workers expel the male parasites.
+They defend their nests by attacking the whole family.

 Bees and bumblebees belong to the family of true bees and.
-Bumblebee honey is superior in quality to bee honey, but it is not stored for a long time.
-Both genera of these insects are useful plant pollinators.
+Bumblebee honey is superior in quality to bee honey, but cannot be stored for a long time.
+Both genera of these insects are beneficial plant pollinators.

-They have a smooth stinger that they can use repeatedly.
-Many bumblebees have almost the same body coloration.
+They have a smooth sting that they can use repeatedly.
+Many bumblebees have almost the same body coloring.

-This is where the similarity ends.
-Now about how the wasp, bee, bumblebee differ from each other.
+This is where the similarities end.
+Now let’s talk about how a wasp, a bee, and a bumblebee differ from each other.

 Differences

-Signs by which you can determine who flies around, much more.
-According to them, it is unmistakably possible to recognize the belonging of an insect to a particular family.
+There are much more signs by which you can determine who is flying around.
+Using them, it is unmistakably possible to recognize whether an insect belongs to a particular family.

-In the first place is "furry".
+In the first place is “hairiness”.
 In terms of hairiness, the rating of insects looks like this:

 1. Bumblebee.